Love Island (2015 TV series) series 2: Production

 On Valentine's Day, 14 February 2016, it was confirmed that Love Island would return for a second series due to air later in the year.
 On 18 May 2016 it was confirmed that the series would begin on 30 May 2016, but had scrapped the live eliminations.
 A one-minute trailer for the series aired on 23 May 2016.
 Pictures of the villa were unveiled on 28 May 2016.
 The villa is located in Mallorca with 69 cameras watching the Islanders' every move.
 It only includes double beds forcing them to share with each other, but has a special Hideaway bedroom for couples to spend the night away from the others.

 Islanders

 The Islanders for the second series were revealed on 24 May 2016, just a week before the launch.
 However, throughout the series, more Islanders entered the villa to find love.
 Some Islanders were dumped from the island for either failing to couple up, some were voted off by their fellow Islanders, and others for receiving the fewest votes in public eliminations.
 The series was won by Cara and Nathan on 11 July 2016 having received 54% of the vote.

+Future appearances

+Kady McDermott returned as a bombshell on series 10.

+Adam Maxted appeared on series one of Love Island: All Stars.

+Tina Stinnes and Scott Thomas returned for series two of Love Island: All Stars.